mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 ```

-Each property that is important for storing in the ledger or passing back to the application should be marked with `@Property()`  In this case the asset is very simple with a single String field.
+Each property that is important for storing in the ledger or passing back to the application should be marked with `@Property()`.
+In this case, the asset is very simple with a single String field:

 ```
     @Property()